Riflescope Early Beginnings [History and Guide to Riflescopes]

 Today’s US military issues the Advanced Combat Optical Gunsight (ACOG), designed for use on the M16 and M4, to its personnel, the British Army’s SA80 rifle has a SUSAT 4x optical sight fitted as standard, Canada’s C7 comes with a Elcan C79 3.4x optical sight, and the Steyr AUG used by Austria and Australia has had a 1.5x optical sight since the late 1970s.

 It is the G36 assault rifle used by Germany, however, which, of standard-issue rifles, has most embraced rifle scope technology.
-It combines a ZF 3x optical sight with an unmagnified electronic red dot sight to create a dual combat sighting system, and has also been adapted to use the Hensoldt NSA 80 II third generation night sight as well.
+It combines a ZF 3x optical sight with an unmagnified electronic red dot sight to create a dual combat sighting system and has also been adapted to use the Hensoldt NSA 80 II third-generation night sight.

 Rifle scopes have developed dramatically and have become widely used since their inception.
 Today, scopes offering target acquisition beyond 2,000 yards can be found with relative ease, and the 10x optical zoom first seen as a cumbersome device in the Second World War can now fit in your pocket.